GPS Tracking vs the Microchip

 Many pet parents we talk to express a deep fear of losing their pets.
 Surprisingly, many of those same pet parents know very little about GPS tracking.

 Isn't a microchip just as good, they ask?
-Well, no, it's not.
+Not only is it not as good, it's not the same thing at all.
 GPS tracking actually helps you locate your lost pet before they wander too far away or get injured.
 A microchip is only successful after the pet is found and deposited at a local vet's office where the chip can be scanned.

 With the pet wearable market expanding, pet parents have lots of options for GPS tracking to help locate lost cats and dogs.
 So, with that in mind, how do you choose the best pet GPS tracking device for your furry pals?
 Here are a few factors to keep in mind and why they're important.

 Key Factors for GPS Tracking Devices

 When it comes to pet tech, you always have to make sure the GPS tracking device has a charge.
 If it doesn't, it's essentially useless.
 Check out the information about battery packs - do they require physical batteries or regular recharging?
 How long does a battery charge last?
 Will you have to remove the collar entirely to charge it?
-Scollar understands this dilemma and created a system to recharge the smart collar without removed it from the pet.
+Scollar understands this dilemma and created a system to recharge the smart collar without removing it from the pet.

-Ready to make a pro-con list and figure out which GPS tracking device is right for you and your furry friends?
-These factors should help get you started!
+Ready to make a pro-con list and figure out which GPS tracking device is right for you and your furry family?
+These tips should help get you started!